 Description of measure Call to ambulance arrival time is measured from the time the call is answered (phone pickup) to the time the first ambulance service response arrives at the incident scene.
-Calculation Difference between 'Time_phonepickup' and 'Time_First_Unit_Arrived'.
+No more than one call to ambulance arrival time for each incident is used.
+Calculation When: 'Time_PhonePickUp' is a valid date AND 'Time_ArrivedAtScene' is valid date AND 'Time_PhonePickUp' is prior to 'Time_ArrivedAtScene' AND Local Response Area has a valid Geo_Id code AND 'Time_First_Unit_Arrived' = 'Time_ArrivedAtScene' THEN calculate time difference between 'Time_PhonePickUp' and 'Time_First_Unit_Arrived'

 Percentage of priority 1 incidents with call to ambulance arrival time within 15 minutes Percentage of emergency (priority 1) response times where it takes less than or equal to 15 minutes for the first ambulance service vehicle to arrive at the scene after the call is received.
 Calculation The number of emergency (priority 1) incidents responded to in under or equal to 15 minutes as a percentage of emergency (priority 1) incidents.
 Results (%) are rounded to one decimal point for reporting.
 Inclusions Responses with a priority code of 1.
 First ambulance service vehicle to arrive at the scene after the call answered.
 All values 0 and higher are acceptable.
 Percentage of priority 1 incidents with call to ambulance arrival time within 30 minutes Percentage of emergency (priority 1) incidents where it takes less than or equal to 30 minutes for the first ambulance service vehicle to arrive at the scene after the call is received.
 Calculation The number of emergency (priority 1) incidents responded to in under or equal to 30 minutes as a percentage of emergency (priority 1) incidents.
 Results (%) are rounded to one decimal point for reporting.
 Inclusions Responses with a priority code of 1.
 First ambulance service vehicle to arrive at the scene after the call answered.
 All values 0 and higher are acceptable.
-Exclusions N/A Percentage of priority 2 incidents with call to ambulance arrival time within 30 minutes Percentage of urgent (priority 2) response times where it takes less than or equal to 30 minutes fo the first ambulance service vehicle to arrive at the scene after the call is received.
+Exclusions N/A Percentage of priority 2 incidents with call to ambulance arrival time within 30 minutes Percentage of urgent (priority 2) response times where it takes less than or equal to 30 minutes for the first ambulance service vehicle to arrive at the scene after the call is received.
 Calculation The number of urgent (priority 2) incidents responded to in under or equal to 30 minutes as a percentage of urgent (priority 2) incidents.
 Results (%) are rounded to one decimal point for reporting.
 Inclusions Responses with a priority code of 2.
 First ambulance service vehicle to arrive at the scene after the call answered.
 All values 0 and higher are acceptable.

 Exclusions N/A Percentage of priority 2 incidents with call to ambulance arrival time within 60 minutes Percentage of all statewide urgent (priority 2) response times where it takes less than or equal to 60 minutes for the first ambulance service vehicle to arrive at the scene after the call is received.
 Calculation The number of urgent (priority 2) incidents responded to in under or equal to 60 minutes as a percentage of urgent (priority 2) incidents.
 Results (%) are rounded to one decimal point for reporting.
 Inclusions Responses with a priority code of 2.
 First ambulance service vehicle to arrive at the scene after the call answered.
 All values 0 and higher are acceptable.
 Exclusions N/A